jhin1m/admin-manga-v3/docs/codebase-summary.md

 ## Project Overview

 Admin Manga v3 is a Nuxt 4 management application built with Vue 3, TypeScript, and Nuxt UI v4.
-It features a modern layout system, centralized authentication management, and a schema-driven form validation approach.
+It features a modern dashboard layout with a collapsible sidebar, centralized authentication management, and a schema-driven form validation approach.

 ## Key Technical Specifications